-Match legs and be sure that each leg has one outer leg and one inner leg.
-The inner leg will have the joint marking.
+Fold each leg together.
+The inner part of the leg will have the joint marking.
 Pin and sew closed, making sure to leave the seam opening open and also the bottom of the foot.

-Insert the footpad: Match up the lines on the footpads to the seams on the feet.
+Insert the footpad: Match up the lines on the footpads to the heel marking and the toe seam.
 Tack in place.
 Pin the rest of the footpad in place, baste together with a whipstitch.
 Sew in place with a backstitch.